7:00AM to 5:00PM

 In each case, the suddenness, large-scale damage, health hazards, and restoration costs turn an ordinary clog into a covered loss.
 The key takeaway?
 Don’t assume a maintenance-related issue means automatic denial.
 The extent of damage plays a big role in determining coverage.

 Finding out your insurance claim for a blocked drain was denied can be frustrating.
 But don’t panic yet – you still have several options to explore.
 Start by carefully reviewing your policy documentation to confirm the specifics around any exclusions for maintenance issues or gradual deterioration.
 Look for common verbiage referencing these types of exclusions.
-Understanding exactly what is and isn’t covered clarifies where you stand.
+Understanding precisely what is and isn’t covered clarifies where you stand.

 Check whether your policy has applicable waiting periods that may impact coverage for pre-existing or recent drainage issues.
-Some insurers exclude claims arising in the first 30 days to prevent homeowners from filing for problems that already existed when the policy took effect.
+Some insurers exclude claims arising in the first 30 days to prevent homeowners from filing for problems that existed when the policy took effect.
 If you’re still within a new policy’s waiting period, that could explain the denial.

 When renewal time rolls around, compare plans from other insurers as well.
 Look for providers with more inclusive backup coverage on standard policies, which can prevent headaches down the road.
 For immediate next steps after a claim denial, contact a licensed plumber to inspect your drainage issue and provide repair recommendations and pricing.
 If the fix is minimal, you may pay out of pocket rather than continue to dispute the claim denial.